 For these reasons, if a student fails to observe this policy by refusing to continue through the summer, the student unfortunately cannot be guaranteed a spot in the studio in the fall.

 Every student stops taking lesson at some point.
 Ideally, this decision is made thoughtfully with plenty of discussion between the teacher, parent, and student so that lessons can cease with a positive sense of closure.

-For this reason, we ask for two weeks notice prior to discontinuing lessons.
-However, the teacher respects the student’s right to end lessons at any time.
+For this reason, we require two weeks notice prior to discontinuing lessons

 Note: At the discretion of the director, students may be asked to discontinue lessons at any time if they have unpaid tuition, an excess amount of absences/unprepared lessons, or if they show a lack of interest.